Navigation auf uzh.ch

 Senior CSR Advisor/National Contact Point OECD Guidelines/State Secretariat for Economic Affairs SECO

 Alex Kunze is an environmental engineer who graduated from EPFL.
-He also has an MBA and a SDM in mediation.
+He also has an MBA and an SDM in mediation.
 Alex Kunze has been working in the field of responsible business conduct for over twenty years.
 As a former member of the management board of an SME, his professional journey has taken him to over 15 countries in Europe, Latin America and Africa, where he has implemented programs and projects in the field of responsible business conduct along the entire value chain of international companies.
-Since 2013, he coordinates the work of the Swiss National Contact Point for Responsible Business Conduct, where he has been involved in over 15 NCP mediations.
-He also coordinates the work of the State Secretariat for Economic (SECO) affairs in the area of Responsible Business Conduct, including the harmonization of legal provisions on sustainability reporting with EU legislation, represents SECO in the Swiss network of the UN Global Compact and in the OECD's NCP-network in Paris.
+Since 2013, he has coordinated the work of the Swiss National Contact Point for Responsible Business Conduct, where he has been involved in over 15 NCP mediations.
+He also coordinates the work of the State Secretariat for Economic (SECO) affairs in the area of Responsible Business Conduct, including the harmonisation of legal provisions on sustainability reporting with EU legislation, represents SECO in the Swiss network of the UN Global Compact and the OECD's NCP-network in Paris.

 Marius Lang